Esther-Freixo/Esther-Freixo/README.md

 <!--Intro start-->

+How about this adjustment for a more fluid introduction:

-- 📘 I've also learned about **JavaScript, TypeScript, Automated Testing, React (with an emphasis on class and functional components. states, events and component styling), React Router, Redux, Context API & Hooks, and Agile**
+- 📘 Skilled in JavaScript, TypeScript, Automated Testing, React (with an emphasis on class and functional components, states, events, and component styling), React Router, Redux, Context API & Hooks, and Agile methodologies.

-- 🔭 I’m currently working on **Docker, SQL, Node.js and Express**
+- 🔭 Currently focusing on Docker, SQL, Node.js, and Express as I expand my backend development capabilities.

 - 🌱 I’m currently learning **Web Development at Trybe**